akishnani/Bouquet/README.md

 -   added favorites basket where user can drag and drop flowers into
 -   allowing users to only display images from favorite basket
 -   displaying the image meta data by double tapping on the flower
+-   adjust image keyword search according to user’s default language setting

 Features still to be implemented:

 -   ignoring users gestures on transparent areas of imageview
--   adjust image keyword search according to user’s default language setting.

 In order to run the project:

 -   please sync to github public repo : https://github.com/akishnani/Bouquet
 -   please connect the mobile device using the USB cable
 -   run the app on the device since the memory footprint is different than the memory footprint on the simulator
--   certain gestures like pinch only work on the device

 ©2017 Amit Kishnani